08 Feb alisa for a healthy, safe Austria

 The Corona pandemic has the whole world firmly in its grip.
 A key strategy to contain the virus is increased testing – but this still poses numerous challenges.

-alisa has successfully met these challenges: With the innovative Application for Lab Innovations & Smart Analyses (alisa), the testing capacities in Austria could be massively expanded – thanks to the digital solution, mobile laboratories were developed with a capacity of 3,000 possible tests per day.
-Since October 2020, 300,000 tests have been carried out and a significant contribution to a healthy, safe society has been made.
+alisa has successfully met these challenges: With the innovative Application for Lab Innovations & Smart Analyses (alisa), a holistic solution has been developed which makes the entire testing process much more efficient and faster.
+In this way, the testing capacities in Austria could be massively expanded and a significant contribution to a healthy, safe society has been made.

 Testing, testing, testing: a clear goal to cope with COVID-19.
 However, testing is not as easy as it sounds: long waiting times for test results, too little capacity, complex transmission of results, adequate data protection, location-bound test evaluation in the laboratory, and the often difficult traceability of manual data entries make the testing strategy considerably more difficult.
 Challenges that alisa was able to successfully solve with a new idea and a digital concept.

-In order to be able to test as flexibly as possible, mobile high-tech laboratories were developed.
-These mobile high-tech laboratories can take tests anywhere and at any time – and evaluate them.
-With the Application for Lab Innovations & Smart Analyses (alisa) on board as a software partner.
-For good reason – or rather good reasons: First and foremost, alisa is really fast and yet very easy to use.
+In order to be able to test as quickly and flexibly as possible, a cloud-based laboratory software was developed.
+This allows you to take tests anywhere and at any time – and evaluate them. alisa is really fast and yet very easy to use.
 The results are already available on the day of testing.
 The recording of test results and the transmission of findings are automated and digitalised, and access to all information is possible at any time and from anywhere.
 Of course, the system is highly secure, as the data is highly sensitive: alisa enables digitalised online accreditation with the highest level of encryption in accordance with the German Data Protection Regulation (GDPR) and the German Health Telematics Act and Ordinance.
 The software was seamlessly integrated into the existing laboratory systems to optimise processes and increase efficiency.